pythonanywhere/help_pages/articles/UploadingAndDownloadingFiles.md

 * If you're using our EU-hosted site at `eu.pythonanywhere.com`, then the SSH server's hostname is `ssh.eu.pythonanywhere.com`

-Use your normal username and password and connect.
+Use your normal username and password and connect; note that the username is case-sensitive.

 To use SFTP, from the command-line, use `sftp <username>@<ssh server hostname>`.

-[Filezilla](https://filezilla-project.org/) also supports SFTP; just use `ssh.pythonanywhere.com` or `ssh.eu.pythonanywhere.com` as the server
+For a graphical user interface, [Filezilla](https://filezilla-project.org/) also supports SFTP; just use `ssh.pythonanywhere.com` or `ssh.eu.pythonanywhere.com` as the server
 (if you're entering it into the box at the top of the main screen, you'll need to specify SFTP there too, like this: `sftp://<ssh server hostname>`.)